Studieplan - Master i innovasjon og leiing, samfunnsfagleg retning

 Admission to master programmes is subject to regulations by Western Norway University of Applied Science.

 Teaching and learning methods

-The students will utilise their knowledge to implement a time-limited research and/or development project with help from a supervisor.
+The students will utilize their knowledge to implement a time-limited research and/or development project with help from a supervisor.
 Through the programme the candidate will acquire sufficient scientific and management expertise to be able to understand issues and possible solutions.

 Form of tuition and assessment